lpickens03/lpickens03.github.io/_posts/2017-01-07-fun_w_cisco.md

 ---
 layout: post
-title: Fun with Cisco Switchs
+title: Fun with Cisco Switches
 ---

 This weekend as part of my ongoing endeavor to get my home lab up and running, I tackled my first proper Cisco switch.
 Two Cisco Catalyst 3550 switches had been donated to my cause a few months back and I finally had the time to configure them today.